20 Careers That Require CPR Certification You Never Would Have Thought Of

 Infants and children can also require CPR, especially with the increased risk of choking.
 Childcare providers are essentially responsible for a child’s life during the time they are working with them.
 Adult CPR differs from infant and child CPR, so having the proper certification is critical and can make all the difference when it comes to saving a child’s life.

 A career as an electrician is considered high-risk for safety, due to their exposure to potential electric shock, high temperatures, toxic chemicals, fires, explosions, and much more.
 With these hazardous conditions, the ability to act in an emergency situation is a must, and knowing how to use CPR could make a huge impact.

 Flight attendants are the only readily available staff on a flight and are often responsible for taking the proper action in the case of an emergency.
 We’ve all seen the horror scenes in the movies when an emergency occurs on a flight, and no passengers have medical knowledge.
 Flight attendants have to be equipped to use CPR and an AED during flight and while in the airport.

-Did you know: The American Heart Association has begun installing CPR kiosks in airports where the public can interactively touch up or learn CPR skills while traveling!
+Did you know: The International Liaison Committee on Resuscitation has begun installing CPR kiosks in airports where the public can interactively touch up or learn CPR skills while traveling!